KVRR: News operation

-KVRR launched its news department in July 2000, when it debuted a half-hour nightly newscast at 9 pm, becoming the first prime time newscast in the Fargo market.
+KVRR launched its news department in July 2000, when it debuted a half-hour nightly newscast at 9 p.m., becoming the first prime time newscast in the Fargo market.
 In 2009, the station debuted a half-hour weeknight-only newscast at 6 p.m.
 On September 19, 2011, the 9 p.m. newscast was expanded from 35 minutes to one hour.
-On February 5, 2014, KVRR became the third and last television news operation in the Fargo-Grand Forks market (after KXJB-TV 4/KVLY 11 and WDAY 6/WDAZ 8) to begin broadcasting its local newscasts in high definition.
+On February 5, 2014, KVRR became the third and last television news operation in the Fargo–Grand Forks market (after KXJB-TV 4/KVLY 11 and WDAY 6/WDAZ 8) to begin broadcasting its local newscasts in high definition.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 In the early 2000s, KVRR became the first commercial television station (the first being Prairie Public Television member stations KFME (channel 13), KGFE in Grand Forks and KCGE-DT in Crookston, Minnesota) in eastern North Dakota to transmit a digital signal.

 KVRR shut down its analog signal, over UHF channel 15, on February 1, 2009.
-The station's digital signal remained on its pre-transition UHF channel 19.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF channel 15.
+The station's digital signal remained on its pre-transition UHF channel 19, using virtual channel 15.

 KVRR and KJRR were the only stations in KVRR's regional network to broadcast programming in high definition until March 2011, when KBRR and KNRR upgraded their digital signals to transmit programming in HD.
 On March 18, 2011, Midcontinent Communications added KBRR's HD feed on its systems in Grand Forks and Devils Lake as it became available.